Hegemonic stability theory: Complications

-Beyond Modern Europe
+Beyond modern Europe

 With the American hegemony counting its first decade (since 1990) and showing no signs of collapse in sight, several IR scholars supposed that to find something similar even on regional scale it is necessary to descend to pre-modern times and extend the scope beyond Europe.
 In 2007, two books devoted to pre-modern civilizations came to light.
 One was edited by Wohlforth with contributions from experts on several pre-modern civilizations.
 One of the contributors was Victoria Tin-bor Hui, whose civilization (China) experienced centuries-long unipolar stability.
 The other book was by Max Ostrovsky, who completed two degrees in world history and PhD in International Relations.
 This book became the first attempt of theory by a professional historian and at the same time the first IR research extensively based on primary sources.

 Both works found that most civilizations most of time were unipolar and the European long balance of power was exceptional in world history.
 Victoria Tin-bor Hui and Ostrovsky explained it by the expanding nature of the European system, while hegemonic stability needs a geopolitically closed system.
 The next complication, however, was the kind of unipolarity.
 Most of unipolar civilizations were universal empires rather than system-wide hegemonies.
 The former are distinct by formal rule, territorial conquest and annexation, and regular taxation.
 The team of Wohlforth disregarded this complication.
 Ostrovsky found in world history three system-wide hegemonies—Sumer, Qin in 364-221 BC and Rome in 189-63 BC.
+Walter Scheidel also argued that in the cases of Rome and Qin, hegemony preceded direct rule.